Sport in the Bahamas: Association football

 The national team plays at the Thomas A Robinson National Stadium.
 Domestic League matches are also played at the Freeport Rugby & Football Club on Grand Bahama.

 BFA Senior League is the top division of the sport in the country.

 Rugby sevens

 U18 Bahamas National Sevens Team competed in the 2020 "Tropical Sevens" Tournament in Orlando, Florida.

 Rugby union

 Bahamas Rugby Football Union is the governing body of Rugby Union in the country.

 Bahamas national rugby union team has never qualified for the Rugby World Cup.

 Combat sports

 Boxing

-The Bahamas Boxing Commission is the governing body of the sport.
+Boxing in The Bahamas includes both professional and amateur (Olympic-style) competition.
+Professional boxing is regulated by the Bahamas Boxing Commission.
+Olympic-style boxing is overseen by the Bahamas Boxing Federation, as listed by the Bahamas Olympic Committee.

+Organised boxing promotion in Nassau expanded in the 1940s.
+In 1975, Everette "Elisha Obed" Ferguson became the first Bahamian to win a world boxing championship, capturing the WBC light middleweight title in Paris.
+Nassau has also hosted major international bouts, including Muhammad Ali's final professional fight (against Trevor Berbick) in December 1981.

+The Bahamas first sent boxers to the 1972 Summer Olympics in Munich, and Bahamian fighters have also earned Commonwealth Games medals.
 Tureano Johnson is a notable Bahamian boxer that fought at the 2008 Olympic Games.
 He also won the WBC Silver middleweight title.

+In the 2020s, the Bahamas World Boxing Federation was established; it later became a member of World Boxing.
+The Bahamas Boxing Academy, a private non-profit organisation, is developing a National Boxing Gym, envisioned as a centre combining training and competition with youth-support services.

 Judo

 Judo is governed by the Bahamas Judo Federation.

 Darcy Rahming is the president while his son Darcy Rahming Jr is the Technical Director.
 Darcy Rahming Sr also has a daughter Cynthia Rahming who competes in Judo for the Bahamas.

 Cynthia Rahming is ranked 145th place in the world as of February 2022.

 Andrew Munnings of the Bahamas is ranked 234th in the world as of February 2022.